The five most essential pieces of paperwork you’ll need when moving to Italy

 READ ALSO: Codice fiscale: How to get your Italian tax code

-But wherever you're from, if you are in Italy for more than three months you should look at registering with the Italian National Health Service (Servizio Sanitario Nazionale, or SSN).
+Wherever you're from, if you are in Italy for more than three months you should look at registering with the Italian National Health Service (Servizio Sanitario Nazionale, or SSN).

 READ ALSO: Who can register for national healthcare in Italy?

-Depending on your personal circumstances however this is not always free.
 Some people find they have to pay quite large contributions, or may in fact not be eligible to sign up.
 For these reasons, many non-Italian residents take out private health insurance instead.

 And many people take out private coverage for their first year in Italy anyway.
 That's because, to apply for the health card, you will need to already be a resident in Italy with the permesso di soggiorno to prove it (see above).